awsdocs/aws-cryptography-overview-developer-guide/doc_source/awscryp-choose-sdk.md

 **When Do I Use Something Else?**
 + Many AWS services optionally encrypt the data that they store and manage for you\. \(This is known as *server\-side encryption*\.\) Many of these services are [integrated with AWS KMS](https://aws.amazon.com/kms/details/#integration)\.
 For details, see the information about encryption options in the service documentation\.
-+ You might want to use a client\-side encryption library that includes special features for your data, such as the [Amazon S3 Encryption Client](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html) or the [DynamoDB Encryption Client](https://aws.amazon.com/developer/client-side-encryption-for-amazon-dynamodb/)\.
++ You might want to use a client\-side encryption library that includes special features for your data, such as [Amazon S3 client\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html) or the [DynamoDB Encryption Client](awscryp-service-ddb-client.md)\.

   When you choose an SDK or encryption client library, remember that libraries are not compatible with one another\.
 That is, you cannot use one library to encrypt data and a different library to decrypt the data\.
 Unless you need a feature provided only by a different library, use the AWS Encryption SDK\.